sevoniak/Breakout/README.md

 # Breakout
-My attempt at a Breakout game.
+My attempt at a Breakout-style game.

 ## Description
 This project was built in Visual Studio 2008 for the Windows platform.
 One of the first games I built, it sparked my interest in game development.